GuillChevalier/rna_to_protein/README.md

+#RNA TO PROTEIN

+This script converts an RNA sequence entered by the user into a list of corresponding proteins

-# Python
+## Python

-This is the Template Repl for Python.
+This is a Python projet.
 Python is a dynamic language emphasizing readability.
 [Check out the official docs here](https://www.python.org/).